Hypertranscendence and linear difference equations, the exponential case: Difference setting

-The goal of this section is to make a short review of the main results of difference algebra and difference Galois theory that will be used in this paper.
+The goal of this section is to give a short review of the main results of difference algebra and difference Galois theory that will be used in this paper.
 We refer to \cite{Cohn} for more details on difference algebra and \cite{vdPS97} for more details on difference Galois theory.
-In what follows, every fields are of characteristic zero, every rings are unitary.
-A difference ring is a ring $(R,\rho)$ is a ring equipped with an automorphism.
+In what follows, all fields are of characteristic zero, and all rings are unitary.
+A difference ring is a ring $(R,\rho)$ equipped with a noncyclic automorphism.
 We define similarly the notion of difference fields, difference algebras, etc...
 When no confusion arises, we will denote by $R$ the difference ring $(R,\rho)$.
 The ring of constants is defined by $R^{\rho}:=\{r\in R | \rho(r)=r\}$.
-If $R$ is a field, $R^{\rho}$ is also a field and will be called field of constants. \begin{exa} If we consider the notations of the introduction, $(\C(x),\rho)$ and $(\mathcal{M}(\C),\rho)$ are difference fields, and we have $\C(x)^{\rho}=\C$ and $\mathcal{M}(\C)^{\rho}=C_h$. \end{exa} A $\rho$-ideal $I\subset R$ is an ideal such that $\rho (I)\subset I$.
+If $R$ is a field, $R^{\rho}$ is also a field and will be called the field of constants. \begin{exa} If we consider the notations of the introduction, $(\C(x),\rho)$ and $(\mathcal{M}(\C),\rho)$ are difference fields, and we have $\C(x)^{\rho}=\C$ and $\mathcal{M}(\C)^{\rho}=C_h$. \end{exa} A $\rho$-ideal $I\subset R$ is an ideal such that $\rho (I)\subset I$.
 We say that the difference ring is $\rho$-simple if the only $\rho$-ideals are $\{0\}$ and $I$.
 Let $\mathbf{k}$ be a difference field.
 Let us assume that $\mathbf{C}:=\mathbf{k}^{\rho}$ is algebraically closed.
 We consider the difference system

 A Picard-Vessiot ring extension for \eqref{eq1} over $\mathbf{k}$ is a difference ring extension $\mathcal{R}|\mathbf{k}$ such that \begin{itemize} \item There exists $U\in \mathrm{GL}_{n}(\mathcal{R})$, such that $\rho(U)=AU$, such matrix is called a fundamental matrix; \item $\mathcal{R}=\mathbf{k}[U,1/\det(U)]$; \item $\mathcal{R}$ is a simple difference ring. \end{itemize}